OffchainLabs/arb-os/doc/DataFormats.md

 [This is no longer supported.]

-##### Message type 6: reserved
+##### Message type 6: end of Arbitrum block

-This message type is reserved for internal use by ArbOS.
-It should never appear in the inbox.
+A message of this type directs ArbOS to end the current Arbitrum block and start a new one.
+All integer or address fields (other than the message type) should be zero, and the buffer should be empty.

 **Message type 7: L2 transaction funded by L1**